floriankraemer/floriankraemer.github.io/_posts/Documentation.markdown

 You can try to use onboarding time to productivity as a metric.
 Good documentation can improve the time of the onboarding for internal and external stakeholders and it is measurable.
 For example the time it takes a developer to create a new component confidently and with good quality can be measured.
 A/B testing could be done here to get an approximate idea of the impact of documentation.

+## Documentation for the Management Stakeholders

+The management is usually not interested in deep analysis or raw piles of data.
+You want to provide short but "crispy" reports, sometimes just bullet points.
+They are often mostly interested in the outcome of something or getting options  to choose from to enable them to make a decision

+Don't bother them with lengthy tests, keep them short, precise and on point.
+Refer to details, data, reports if they want to take a closer look at the data they can do it, but don't overload them with it.
+They'll very likely mostly interested in the details when things went wrong.

 ## Challenges with Documentation

+Documentation is not an easy topic, because there are certainly challenges to it:

 * Where do we put it?
 * How well will it be searchable?